MySQL Events and Event Scheduler Explained

 event_body

-To create a one-time event, specify the timestamp after the ON SCHEDULE statement using the following syntax:
+A one-time event executes only once and then is automatically deleted.
+To create a one-time event, specify the timestamp after the ON SCHEDULE clause using the following syntax:

 • YEAR